1414C/sqac/README.md

 - [ ]Support unique constraints on grouped fields(?)
 - [ ]Consider converting all time reads as Local
 - [ ]HDB ExistsTable should include SCHEMA field in selection?
 - [ ]It would be nice to replace the fmt.Sprintf(...) calls in the DDL and DML constructions with inline strconv.XXXX.
-In practical terms we are dealing with 10's of ns here, but under high load it could be a thing.
+In practical terms we are dealing with 10's of ns here, but it could be a thing.
 Consider doing this when implementing DB2 support.

 ## Installation